kjowong/AirBnB_clone/README.md

 ### Environment
-Our Monty interpreter has been tested on Ubuntu 14.05.5 LTS Tests done in VirtualBox on [Ubuntu](https://atlas.hashicorp.com/ubuntu/boxes/trusty64) via [Vagrant](https://www.vagrantup.com/)(1.9.1)
+Our AirBnB clone has been tested on Ubuntu 14.05.5 LTS

+Tests done in VirtualBox on [Ubuntu](https://atlas.hashicorp.com/ubuntu/boxes/trusty64) via [Vagrant](https://www.vagrantup.com/)(1.9.1)

 ## Files and Directories